 When chromaffin cells become abnormal they can form growths (tumors).
 When the tumors happen in the adrenal glands they're called pheochromocytomas.
 When the tumors happen elsewhere in the body they're called paragangliomas.

 Paragangliomas are usually noncancerous (benign).
 But some paragangliomas can become cancerous (malignant) and spread (metastasize) to other parts of the body.

 Paragangliomas are rare tumors.
 They can occur at any age, but they're most often diagnosed in adults between 30 and 50.
 Most paragangliomas have no known cause, but some are caused by gene mutations that are passed from parents to children.

-With about half of paraganglioma tumors, the abnormal cells produce hormones known as catecholamines or adrenaline, which is the fight-or-flight hormone.
-This may induce high blood pressure, a rapid heartbeat, flushed skin, sweating, headache and tremors.
+Paraganglioma cells commonly secrete hormones known as catecholamines, including adrenaline, which is the fight-or-flight hormone.
+This can cause episodes of high blood pressure, a rapid heartbeat, sweating, headache and tremors.

 Treatment options include: